Automated Alignment between Elicitation Interviews and Requirements: Our Automated Approach to

 \subsection{Embedding-Based Blocking ($B_K$)}

 To reduce computational cost, we introduce an embedding-based blocking step.
 Instead of evaluating all pairs, we first compute embeddings for all chunks and stories and measure their similarity.
-For each story $s_j$, we keep only the Top-$K$ most similar chunks:
+For each story $s_j$, we keep only the Top-$K$ most similar chunks: $ B_K(S,C) = \bigcup_{j=1}^{m} \{(c_i, s_j) : c_i \in \text{TopK}(C, s_j)\} $.
 The matcher $X$ is then applied only to these reduced candidate sets $P' = B_K(S,C)$.
-All other pairs are implicitly labeled as $X(c_i, s_j)=0$.
+All other pairs are labeled as $X(c_i, s_j)=0$.
 This blocking scheme preserves alignment quality while drastically reducing computation by a factor $\frac{|C|}{K}$.
 For instance, with $|C| = 100$ and $K=25$, blocking cuts the number of model calls by $4\times$.